-Take a few minutes now to start writing down some goals you have for your blog.
+Take a few minutes to start writing down some goals for your blog.

 Do not be too concerned about writing the perfect goal.
-They don’t exist.
+Perfect goals don’t exist.
 Just write a few things you would like to accomplish in the next 4-6 months.

-After you have them written start to decide on what actions will help you to accomplish those goals.
+After you have your goals documented, decide what actions will help you accomplish those goals.

 For example, if one of your goals is to increase your traffic by 10% over the next month, start implementing some strategies that will help you to increase your traffic.